The Illinois Paddling Council

 - Advocate for the conservation and restoration of Illinois rivers and lakes.

-- Provide information about paddle-sport to paddlers and the general public.
+- Provide information about paddle-sports to paddlers and the general public.

 - Promote paddling safety and education.